Business Processes Automation for Distributed Companies

 I’ve covered advanced technologies on our blog more than once.
 For development from scratch, you can use different programming languages and frameworks.
 For the back end, this could be Python/Django or PHP/Laravel/Yii, or JS/Node.js. etc. For the front end, it is very popular to use Angular, React, or Vue.
 All of these are modern frameworks on which development will be fast, and interfaces convenient.
 Quite often, Java or .NET is used, but mainly because these technologies are either used in existing IT systems or are widely used within a certain industry, such as banking.

-As I’ve underscored elsewhere, the golden rule is this: do not forget that technology is chosen for the task at hand and not vice versa.
-If you do not know which tech stack is best for your project, then it is better to contact us for advice.
+The golden rule is this: do not forget that a technology is chosen for the task and not vice versa.
 Please be assured that at SECL Group, such consultations are free, and secondly, by choosing us, you will ultimately end up saving a lot of money by avoiding using too many different technologies in your corporate information systems

 • Finally, remember the importance of servers and backups.
 When it comes to corporate systems and business process automation, it is critical to play it safe.
 I would recommend putting your project in the cloud and asking DevOps specialists to set up servers, as well as their monitoring and protection.
 I would also make regular backups to a separate server (every day or maybe even for an hour).
 Then, even if the main server fails, all relevant information will have been saved.